puppetlabs/puppetlabs-peadm/documentation/add_compiler.md

 # Add Compiler

-The peadm::add_compiler plan can be used to add a new compiler to a PE architecture or replace an existing one with new configuration.
+The `peadm::add_compiler` plan can be used to add a new compiler to a PE cluster or replace an existing one with new configuration.

 ## Add a compiler to an existing PE cluster